Cooking Chickpeas in a Pressure Cooker | Easy and Digestible Basic Recipe

 Your digestible and light chickpeas are ready.

-This procedure is also valid for beans and broad beans or mixed legumes.
+• This procedure is also valid for beans and broad beans.

-For lentils, peeled lentils, and peas or mixed legumes, I use the IMCO or traditional pot.
+For lentils, decorticated lentils, and split peas or mixed legumes, I instead use the IMCO or traditional pot.

 Storage, tips, and variations

-This is a basic recipe so I cook the chickpeas plain.
+Being a basic recipe, I cook the chickpeas simply.

 If you prefer, you can add bay leaf or wild fennel.